hcraveiro/Home-Assistant-FusionSolar-App/README.md

 ## FAQ

-### I'm not able to login, I'm getting error messages
+### I'm not able to login, or my sensors stop updating

-I built this integration figuring out, with Developer Tools from my browser, how the Frontend of Fusion Solar App calls the API (not the OpenAPI, a specific one for Fusion Solar App).

-Unfortunately the way the login is done might differ drastically from region to region.
-Unless I have accounts credentials for each case, I can't reproduce the behaviour for each scenario.

-If you want to help me solve that, either you provide me with credentials to simulate the authentication flow, or you can help me by using your browser's Developer Tools (usually by pressing F12):

-* Go to your Fusion Solar App URL on the browser (mine is [https://eu5.fusionsolar.huawei.com](https://eu5.fusionsolar.huawei.com)) but don't login yet
-* Go to Network tab (in Developer Tools), have the 'Preserve log' checkbox ticked and then click the 'Clear network log'
-* Press Login button and take a screenshot of the sequence and order of requests on Network tab
-* Forward that to me through email; I will ask for more data, like what is on the Request Headers and Response Headers for each request, what is on the payload, etc.
-* I will try to infer the neccessary logic with that info and the Javascript used by the Frontend to make it work
+This integration is based on how the FusionSolar frontend behaves, not on the official OpenAPI.

+Different regions can behave differently, and the frontend login flow can change over time.

+Recent versions of this integration include improved handling for:

+- region-specific login patterns
+- normalized host input
+- session refresh and stalled session recovery
+- login / API behaviour inferred from HAR captures and real frontend traffic

+If you still have trouble, the best way to help is to provide a browser HAR capture or detailed network trace.

+### How can I help troubleshoot login or region issues?

+You can use your browser's Developer Tools:

+- open your FusionSolar web URL
+- press `F12`
+- go to the **Network** tab
+- enable **Preserve log**
+- clear the log
+- perform the login sequence
+- export the network log as **HAR**

+That information is often enough to infer the frontend flow and update the integration for additional regions or login patterns.

 ## Credits

-A big thank you to Mark Parker ([msp1974](https://github.com/msp1974)) for providing the Community with a set of [Home Assistant Integration Templates](https://github.com/msp1974/HAIntegrationExamples) from which I started to create this Integration.
+A big thank you to Mark Parker ([msp1974](https://github.com/msp1974)) for providing the Community with a set of [Home Assistant Integration Templates](https://github.com/msp1974/HAIntegrationExamples) from which I started to create this integration.

-Another big thank you to Tijs Verkoyen for his [Integration](https://github.com/tijsverkoyen/HomeAssistant-FusionSolar) as I also took inspiration from there.
+Another big thank you to Tijs Verkoyen for his [FusionSolar integration](https://github.com/tijsverkoyen/HomeAssistant-FusionSolar), which was also an inspiration.

+Additional thanks to the community members who shared browser traces, HAR files and real-world frontend behaviour, which helped improve:

+- regional login compatibility
+- session handling
+- inverter PV string discovery
+- device and frontend-derived sensor coverage

+Also thanks to [FusionSolarPlus](https://github.com/JortvanSchijndel/FusionSolarPlus) for useful ideas around broader frontend coverage, device-oriented signals and regional behaviour analysis.